-Yoshua Bengio, professor at the University of Montreal and Founder of Mila, the Quebec Artificial Intelligence Institute, will support InVivo AI in ongoing research in data-efficient deep learning and generative drug design.
+Yoshua Bengio, professor at the University of Montreal and Founder of Mila, the Quebec Artificial Intelligence Institute, will support Valence Discovery, formerly InVivo AI, in ongoing research in data-efficient deep learning and generative drug design.

 “Breakthroughs in techniques for generative modeling and low data learning will play an important role in the future of AI-driven drug discovery, says Yoshua Bengio.
 We’re thrilled to see a young team out of the Mila ecosystem at the forefront of this field, and I look forward to supporting their future research in my role as scientific advisor.”

-Founded in 2018 by a team of graduate students out of Mila, University of Montreal, and McGill University, InVivo AI is developing novel algorithms for data-efficient deep learning in an effort to overcome data constraints in drug discovery.
+Founded in 2018 by a team of graduate students out of Mila, University of Montreal, and McGill University, Valence is developing novel algorithms for data-efficient deep learning in an effort to overcome data constraints in drug discovery.

 Deep learning has seen huge success against many big data problems.
 But in drug discovery, where data generation is slow and expensive, and much of emerging biology is poorly characterized, many prediction tasks fall into the low data domain.
 Traditional deep learning algorithms, which require large amounts of pre-existing training data, have limited utility in these low data settings.

 “We’re making exciting progress with these methods and have validated early approaches in several live drug discovery programs.
-We’re also actively applying these methods in the hunt for new treatments for COVID-19, a pathogen we know little about and therefore have very little data for, says Daniel Cohen, InVivo AI’s CEO.
+We’re also actively applying these methods in the hunt for new treatments for COVID-19, a pathogen we know little about and therefore have very little data for, says Daniel Cohen, CEO of Valence.
 We’re thrilled to have Yoshua Bengio’s support as we continue our work in bringing these methods to drug discovery.”